Kellojo/todo-list/README.md

 To enable OIDC/OAuth providers, you need to configure them in PocketBase:

-1. Open the PocketBase admin interface at `http://localhost:8090/_/` and navigate to "Collections" > "Users" > "Edit Collection".
+1. Open the PocketBase admin interface at `http://localhost:8090/_/` and navigate to `Collections > Users > Edit Collection`.

 2. Navigate to the "Options" tab and enable OAuth2.
 Then, add your desired OAuth providers (e.g., Google, GitHub) with the appropriate client IDs and secrets.